-At Stelling Minnis we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching e.g. PSHE, Bubble Time and indirectly with every conversation adults have with pupils throughout the day.
+At Stelling Minnis we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching e.g. PSHE, and indirectly conversations adults have with pupils throughout the day.

-For some pupils with the most need for help in this area we also can provide the following e.g. Counselling, mentor time with a member of staff,, external referral to CAHMs, time-out space for pupil to use when upset or agitated etc.
+For some pupils with the most need for help in this area we also can provide the following e.g. Counselling, mentor time with a member of staff, external referral to CAHMs, breakout space for pupil to visit when upset or agitated etc.